mkayeterry/usda-fdc-data/README.md

    - Upon completion of individual processing, intermediary Parquet files are read into `main.py`.
    - The data is stacked together.
    - Missing values are filled.
-   - The resulting data is saved within the base directory as a CSV file.
+   - The resulting data is saved within the output directory as a CSV file.

 3. **Cleanup**:
    - Any remaining files other than the complete, processed data are deleted unless the `keep_files` flag is specified.